Abranchini/ADA_Project/README.md

 ## A list of internal milestones (until milestone 3)

 - Think about different visualizations to present the conducted data analysis in a clear and concise manner.
+- Run our computations on the whole dataset.
+- Create a template for our data story a fill individual sections.

 ## Questions for TAs - Milestone 1